ghosh9691/templateservice/README.md

 ## Other things to consider

 1. This sample web api is designed to run in a container using an orchestration layer like Kubernetes.
 Therefore, it does not enable HTTPS with the assumption being that HTTPS traffic will be terminated at the Kubernetes cluster ingress point
 2. This service requires an Okta Access Token for any Controller or Method marked with [Authorize] annotation.
+This can be replaced by other authentication services, for example, with Auth0
 3. If not running in a Kubernetes cluster, use `app.UseHsts()` in the Configure method